mysociety/fixmystreet/docs/directory_structure.md

     <p>
       These are technical notes.
 This is in addition to the
       <a href="https://fixmystreet.org/">core documentation</a> &mdash; which you are reading now &mdash;
-      which is actually stored in the git repository in the <code>gh-pages</code> branch, and published as GitHub pages.
+      which is actually stored in the git repository in the <code>docs</code> directory, and published as GitHub pages.
     </p>
   </dd>